Eldave93/Machine-Learning-in-Python-20-21/README.md

 ### HTML
 - .html files can be opened using any web browser (I use chrome).
-- Code can be viewed or hidden using the "Toggle Code" button at the top of the notebook.
+- For the notes, code can be viewed or hidden using the "Toggle Code" button at the top of the notebook.
+- For the exercises, answers can be viewed or hidden by clicking "Click here for answer" under each question.

 ### PDF
-- They do not display code (for ease of reading more than a requirement).
+- Notes do not display code for ease of reading.
+- `PDF1` have just the questions, and `PDF2` are the questions and answers.
 - They are useful for adding your own notes to.
 - The best method I've found so far is to manually use https://pdfcrowd.com/ for converting the .html files.
 	- They have a Python API... but it costs money so I do it manually.

-## Viewing Exercises

-If you want to view the Exercises **online**, you can just follow the links below:
-- <a href="https://Eldave93.github.io/Machine-Learning-in-Python-20-21//Week_08_SVM/SVM_Exercises.html" title="SVM Exercises">SVM Exercises</a>

-If you want to view them **offline**, then follow the same instructions as above for the Notes.

-- Exercise answers can be viewed or hidden by clicking "Click here for answer" under each question.

 ## Running the Juypter Notebooks [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Eldave93/Machine-Learning-in-Python-20-21/HEAD)